Welcome to today's edition of the Rush 24-7 podcast.

 Boehner said so.

-But he would argue, nope, you killed it.
+But he argued, nope, you killed it.

-You killed it in 2007, you killed it this year.
+You killed it this year.

-He says, right there, Wall Street Journal, Talk Radio.
+He says, right there, Wall Street Journal, talk radio.

 Who's talk radio?

-He said, You did it.
+He says, you did it.

 In the midst of all of this insanity, folks, I have a huge dose of sanity and propriety and healthfulness that I want to announce to you when we get back.